If you’re a farmer or rancher, you’ve felt it firsthand . . .

 - Cost – Applicants must provide at least 25% of the entire project cost.

-On the other hand, here are essentials points about grants:
+On the other hand, here are essential points about grants:

 - Terms of Renewable Energy System Grants – There’s a $2,500 minimum and $500,000 maximum grant term.